-Bidirectional flow association is indicated with the Return Flow Association option (Section 2.3.11.1.2).
+Bidirectional flow association is indicated at flow startup with the Return Flow Association option (Section 2.3.11.1.2).
 An endpoint can indicate that a new sending flow is in return (or response) to a receiving flow from the other end.
 A sending flow MUST NOT indicate more than one return association.
 A receiving flow can be specified as the return association for any number of sending flows.
 The return flow association, if any, is fixed for the lifetime of the sending flow.
+Note: Closure of one flow in an association does not automatically close other flows in the association except as specified in Section 3.6.3.1.